Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07.md

 - **Balanced** weapons are more accurate, generally giving a +1 to skill for melee weapons and a +1 to Accuracy for ranged ones.

-- **Bow-Harps** are heavier than mormal bnows but can be used as either bows or harps in any given turn (but not both at the same time!).
+- **Bow-Harps** are heavier than mormal bows but can be used as either bows or harps in any given turn (but not both at the same time!).
 The perfect gift for your ranged bard.